Serialcomms/COM-Port-Enumeration-VBA/combobox/create_manual.md

 ### Combo box testing

-Check that clicking the new combo box's drop button causes the com port name(s) to appear in it.
+Check that clicking the new combo box's drop button causes com port name(s) or the 'not found' text below to appear in it.

 If applicable, try removing/inserting/enabling any COM Ports and check that the combo box updates correctly.